doduong102/How-to-Lab-2/index.md

 Hey y'all.
-Today we're gonna be doing some cool hackermans stuff.
+Today we're going to be learning how to start your own "minecraft" server and bugspray your very own error-ridden java files

 A) Making your own Webserver

-B) Remotely Connecting
+B) Debugging

-C) Trying Some Commands
+C) Takeaways from an amateur's perspective

 # PART A| Evading tips by making your own Server